OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-axinom-integration.md

             //using John Sheehan's NuGet JWT library: https://www.nuget.org/packages/JWT/ public static string CreateJwtSheehan(string symmetricKeyHex, string key_id) {
-                byte[] symmetricKey = ConvertHexStringToByteArray(symmetricKeyHex);  //hex string toobyte[] Note: Note that hello key is a hex string, however it must be treated as a series of bytes not a string when encoding.
+                byte[] symmetricKey = ConvertHexStringToByteArray(symmetricKeyHex);  //hex string to byte[] Note: Note that the key is a hex string, however it must be treated as a series of bytes not a string when encoding.

                 var payload = new Dictionary<string, object>()
                              {